The Foundation Course is a study programme mainly taught in English that encompasses several fields of study.

 It is primarily aimed at candidates who do not have the minimum schooling requirements (12 years) requested by the current legislation for the university access.

-This course is also meant for students interested in learning or improving their Italian language skills.
+This programme is also meant for students interested in learning or improving their Italian language skills.
 There are 288 hours of lessons in English and 320 hours of lessons in italian over the whole year of study.

 Each Foundation Course credit (CFC) is equivalent to 8 hours of lectures in class.